-"Clearly it is only the start of the season but some of the trading results, particularly around the switch on Sunday have been very strong for retailers and the hospitality sector."'New vision'
+"Clearly it is only the start of the season but some of the trading results, particularly around the switch on Sunday have been very strong for retailers and the hospitality sector."

 Steve Cardownie, Edinburgh's festivals and events champion, said: "Underbelly promised that they would deliver something fresh and exciting for Edinburgh's Christmas, while remaining true to the successes of years gone by.

 "I have been extremely impressed by what I have seen thus far and, judging by these figures, I am not alone.